 As a general note, it is possible to explore places within a reasonable radius of Amsterdam via bicycle.
 This pursuit requires not only a reasonable physical shape but also either a working GPS or a very detailed map.
 Although there are plenty of signposts directing cyclists, they are sometimes confusing and rarely point to specific sights.
 If you somehow end up navigating marker-to-marker, adopt the rule of not taking any turns unless you see a marker specifically instructing you to do so in order to continue to your destination.

 A typical, if too tourist-oriented, Dutch village a dozen miles to the north of Amsterdam, Zaanse Schans ♥♥♥ gives you an excellent chance to explore working windmills.
 There are also several workshops and demonstrations (such as a quick primer on modern ways of making traditional wooden shoes called clogs) and a couple of small museums.
 You will rub shoulders with hundreds of tourists in some areas, but you will also discover peaceful and picturesque nooks to linger at.

-Thankfully, the towns of Muiden ♥ and Weesp ♥ are quite picturesque and may support a day-trip composed around visiting them.
-In the former, you can spend a couple of hours at Muiderslot ♥♥, a well-preserved castle offering a couple of mildly curious self-guided routes as well as one fairly interesting 30-minute guided tour (narration is likely to be in Dutch only; there are English and other language booklets that give the same information as the guide, and my tour guide tried to engage me in English a few times – it’s a pity I could not understand her presentation in Dutch – she was very expressive).
+Thankfully, the towns of Muiden ♥ and Weesp ♥ – among the locations of these forts – are quite picturesque and may support a day trip composed around visiting them.
+In the former, you can spend a couple of hours at Muiderslot ♥♥, a well-preserved castle offering a couple of mildly curious self-guided routes as well as one fairly interesting 30-minute guided tour (narration is likely to be in Dutch only; there are English and other language booklets that give the same information, and my tour guide tried to engage me in English a few times; it’s a pity I could not understand her presentation in Dutch – she was very expressive).
 The grounds include a garden and a falconry.